- Machu Picchu

 Should you wish to explore the treasures of the city further, perhaps join an optional tour and seek out ‘Mummy Juanita’ at the Museum of Andean Sanctuaries at the Catholic University.
 Also known as Lady of Ampato after the mountain on which she was discovered in 1995, she was a young girl killed as an offering to the Inca gods in the mid 15th-century.
 Her body was naturally mummified in ice and remains incredibly well preserved.
 B.

 Day 13 Arequipa-Lima

-Transfer to the airport this morning and fly to the Peruvian capital.
-Check in to the locally rated 4-star Jose Antonio Lima (3Q) for an overnight stay with breakfast included.
+Transfer to the airport this morning and fly to the Peruvian capital (90 minutes).
+Check in to the 4-star Mercure Aristo Miraflores (4Q) for an overnight stay with breakfast included.

-After an afternoon at leisure to get your bearings you can look forward to a memorable farewell dinner this evening at the Huaca Pucliana Restaurant.
-The restaurant is adjacent to the ruins of the same name – a vast pyramid built on seven levels using millions of clay bricks.
+This evening look forward to a memorable farewell dinner this evening at the Huaca Pucliana Restaurant.
+Adjacent to the ruins of the same name – a vast pyramid built on seven levels using millions of clay bricks – is a restaurant with spectacular views of its illuminated surroundings after dark.
 The pre-Inca site, which is believed to be around 1,500 years old and among the oldest in the city, once served as an important ceremonial site dedicated to the God Pachacamac in the Lima Culture.
 B, D

 Day 14 Lima-UK